We help organisations to improve interactions with their customers

 Designer & Researcher

-A survey run on a live website that intercepts visitors and asks a series of specific questions about their visit.
-It seeks to understand why people are visiting, the tasks that they have come to complete, and then about their experience of the site.
-The accuracy of the feedback is enhanced by asking site visitors to complete their questions after they have finished their visit.
-A true intent survey can be coupled with other questions but in general it is best to keep it simple and quick for visitors to complete as this increases the number of responses.read more
+A true intent survey is run on a live website that intercepts visitors and asks a series of specific questions about their visit.
+It seeks to understand why people are visiting, the tasks that they have come to complete, and then about their experience of the site.read more

 A/B testing is something we come across more and more, typically in organisations with greater digital maturity.
-While I love A/B testing, too often I see firms using a shot gun based approach lacking genuine insight to create meaningful hypothesis and hoping to hit a...read more
+While I love A/B testing, too often I see firms using a shot gun based approach lacking genuine insight to create meaningful hypothesis and hoping to hit a random target.read more

 Mastering the art of moderation can take years, running lots of sessions and making lots of mistakes.
 That said, learning to gain useful insights from usability testing can be straight forward for anyone, regardless of your role.
 The most crucial elements are learning to listen, making it clear to the participant what is expected of them and starting on the right note.read more

-LEGO Serious Play is a technique that supports deep exploration of concepts, ideas and opportunities to solve problems; we have been using it within UCDread more
+LEGO Serious Play is a technique that supports deep exploration of concepts, ideas and opportunities to solve problems, and we have been using it within user experience design projects.read more